Tomasgre/sdp-sp3-2022-repo-code/README.md

 + SOLID - examples of the SOLID principles
 + streams - Java Streams (not the IO streams)
 + `tryWithResources`
++ worksheet-?? — outline solutions to the worksheets
 + ...

 ------